Santa Clara Natural

 Since 2008

-Ricardo is passionate about sustainability.
-Not only are 25 hectares of the estate dedicated to natural reserve, but he also grows avocados on some 4.5 hectares of land.
-All coffee on Ricardo’s farms is shade-grown, as this protects the plants from direct sunlight, maintains soil health, and provides an important habitat for birds and insect life.
-The family’s mills are also eco-friendly and feature sedimentation tanks that prevent pollution of the local river systems.
-All of the pulp from the mills is composted and used as an organic fertiliser for the farm.
+Ricardo is also passionate about sustainability.
+Twenty-five hectares of the estate are dedicated to natural reserve, and all of the coffee is shade-grown, which protects the plants from direct sunlight, maintains soil health, and provides an important habitat for birds and insect life.
+The family’s mills are also eco-friendly; all of the pulp from the mills is composted and used as an organic fertiliser for the farm, and water is channeled into sedimentation tanks in order to prevent pollution of the local river systems.
 In addition, parchment from the dry mill is used for fuel to reduce the reliance on wood.

 Ricardo recognises that his people are his most valuable asset “80% of the cost of coffee is labour—you need to depend on a lot of people.
 I think that if your people are earning a good salary, if they have good conditions and if they’re happy, then they’ll do a better job, and with more will.”